-- This a new submission on the site for 107 residential units, outline permission has previously been granted on the same site for 90 units.
-There is a single priority junction access to the site, this is the same provided in the previous application for 90 units, although there are now some units accessed independently from Ludford Street. - Key Issues - The increase in traffic resulting from the additional units. - Car parking provision. - Access using Ludford Street. - The increase in the number of units by 17 units represents only a minor impact in traffic generation and as there are no identified capacity problems locally to the site, there are no issues raised on the further units on the site. - The split of residential units proposed on the site is 50 one bed units, 10 two bed apartments, 36 two bed houses and 11 three bed houses.
+- o The increase in traffic resulting from the additional units. - Car parking provision. - o Access using Ludford Street. - The increase in the number of units by 17 units represents only a minor impact in traffic generation and as there are no identified capacity problems locally to the site, there are no issues raised on the further units on the site. - The split of residential units proposed on the site is 50 one bed units, 10 two bed apartments, 36 two bed houses and 11 three bed houses.
 When car parking standards that are now minimum standards are applied to the number of units proposed, there is a shortfall of 30 spaces over the site.
 Clearly, the reason for moving to minimum standards was to try and address the problem of on-street parking on residential streets that no only affect traffic flow but block private driveways.
 This shortfall of parking is a substantial issue with this application. - Although, I would have preferred not to have any access taken from Ludford Street, the six units that are proposed do have 2 car parking spaces per unit and this minimises the likelihood of on-street parking occurring. - In summary, the main concern regarding this application is the distinct lack of car parking spaces within the development that will lead to onstreet parking on limited width internal access roads.
 Therefore, I am raising objections to the application on grounds of insufficient parking.